wanghalan/sdc.alan_standard/README.md

 # sdc.alan_standard

-A proposal for minimum standards I use to self-enforce quality across pushes to my main repository
+A proposal for minimum standards I use to self-enforce quality across pushes to data repositories I maintain